Franky1/Streamlit-Selenium/README.md

     2. `chromium & chromedriver`
     3. `firefox & geckodriver`
 - Unfortunately in the default Debian Buster apt package repositories, not all of these packages are available.
 If we want an installation from the default repositories, only `chromium & chromedriver` is left.
 - To make this repository cross-platform, the Windows 10 chromedriver is stored here in the root folder as well.
 Be aware, that the version of this chromedriver `ChromeDriver 89.0.4389.23` must match the version of your installed Chrome browser.
-The chromedriver may be outdated.
+The chromedriver may be outdated. `PS: This information is outdated, always download the latest chromedriver version for Windows yourself`.
 - The chromedriver has a lot of options, that can be set.
 It may be necessary to tweak these options on different platforms to make headless operation work smoothly.
-- The deployment to streamlit sharing has unfortunately failed sometimes.
+- The deployment to streamlit sharing has unfortunately failed sometimes in the past.
 A concrete cause of the error or an informative error message could not be identified.
 Currently it seems to be stable during deplyoment.

 ---